 Crocheted Coral Reef

-Assignments: Quiz, Group Video Blog:Topic: The importance of water was a major topic in the documentary we saw this week and in your reading.
+Assignment: Group Video Blog:Topic: The importance of oceans was a major topic in the documentary we saw this week and in your reading.
 Make a short video that addresses issues around climate change and water .
-You may not use talking heads.
+You MAY NOT use talking heads.